delta6626/365-days-of-code/README.md

 - Day 292 ✅: Continued responsive design work on the browse page and brought it close to completion
 - Day 293 ✅: Made the PartnerPair settings page fully mobile responsive
 - Day 294 ✅: Fixed issues in the Google authentication flow and improved responsiveness across all dropdown components
+- Day 295 ✅: Made the PartnerPair dashboard fully responsive and applied minor style adjustments across the app

 ## 📌 Notes